electronicayciencia/electronicayciencia.github.io/drafts/2023-11-07-lcd_tang_nano_III_texto.md

 Por eso antes los terminales no soportaban minúsculas.

-Y por eso, durante muchos años, cuando Linux detectaba un **nombre de usuario** en mayúsculas asumía que tu terminal no soportaba minúsculas y se *adaptaba*.
+Y por eso, durante muchos años, cuando Linux detectaba un **nombre de usuario** en mayúsculas asumía que tu terminal no soportaba minúsculas:

-{% include image.html file="debian_uppercase.png" caption="PANTALLA DE LOGIN EN UNA DEBIAN 3.
+{% include image.html file="debian_uppercase.png" caption="CONSOLA DE DEBIAN SARGE.
 EyC." %}

-Como curiosidad, desde 2011 esa característica viene desactivada por defecto.
-Fíjate en la opción `-U` de [agetty](https://linux.die.net/man/8/agetty):
+Como curiosidad, esa característica pasó a ser opcional en 2011 cuando añadieron la opción `-U` a [agetty](https://linux.die.net/man/8/agetty):

 > Turn on support for detecting an uppercase only terminal.
 This setting will detect a login name containing only capitals as indicating an uppercase only terminal and turn on some upper to lower case conversions.
 Note that this has no support for any unicode characters.